EmergingMarketWatch

 Ailton De Aquino SantosDovishDirector of InspectionHikeundefined

-Gabriel Muricca GalipoloDovishDirector of Monetary PolicyHike14-Oct
+Gabriel Muricca GalipoloDovishDirector of Monetary PolicyHike14-Nov

 Paulo PicchettiDovishDirector of International Affairs and Corporate Risk ManagementHike23-Oct